kpwhri/heartsteps/README.md

 The following outlines how to run the applications for local development, and then deploy the entire application.

+## How-To's Documentations

+A single webpage (you're looking at it!) is not suitable for *lots of information*.
+Thus, we are now migrating to organized, separate How-To documentations in an organized way.
+See [How-To's Main Page](howto/README.md).
+Help me to migrate!

 ## Development

 We use a docker-ized workflow to make installing and running a development environment easier -- while `docker-compose up` does work, Django requires you to setup the database and an empty database is pretty boring.